Paper House And Paper Cut Family Balancing On Swing | Featured image for the What is Loan to Value Ratio Blog from Fido Finance.

 Now let’s say you only have a down payment of $1,000.
 This would increase the loan amount to $19,000, and thus the LVR to 95%.
 This would be considered a higher risk loan, as the borrower will have less equity in the car.
 As a result, the lender may charge a higher interest rate or require the borrower to purchase additional insurance or warranty products to offset the risk.

 The loan to value ratio is a crucial metric used by lender to determine the risk of a loan.
 It represents the relationship between the amount of the loan relative to the value of the asset being purchased.
 The LVR can impact the interest rate of your loan, as well as limit the lenders available to you.
-Ensuring you understand what is LVR is essential for borrowers to ensure you get the best loan terms.
+Ensuring you understand LVR is essential to get the best loan terms.

 For more information on what does loan to value mean for your loan and your situation, contact a Fido Finance qualified and reliable auto finance broker by visiting us online or calling the team at 13 34 36.